Letting Terms and Conditions

 a) English and Welsh property: You must have ordered an EPC prior to our marketing the Property and agree to provide us with a copy of the EPC as soon as it is received.
 We reserve the right to terminate our relationship with you if you do not provide us with a valid EPC within 21 days of us beginning to market the Property for rent.

-We aim for your sale with us to be trouble free, but if you have any problems with our service, our complaints policy sets out how you can make a complaint.
+We aim for your agreed let with us to be trouble free, but if you have any problems with our service, our complaints policy sets out how you can make a complaint.

 If you are dissatisfied with how we deal with a complaint, you are entitled to refer the matter to The Property Ombudsman within six months for a review.